Avoid costly mistakes: master your compliance scope now

 Some of these challenges include:

-- Complexity and dynamism: Organizations operate in complex and rapidly changing environments, with evolving regulations, emerging risks, and shifting business priorities, making it challenging to maintain an up-to-date and comprehensive scope.
+Organizations operate in complex and rapidly changing environments, with evolving regulations, emerging risks, and shifting business priorities, making it challenging to maintain an up-to-date and comprehensive scope. - Siloed operations

-- Siloed operations: In many organizations, different departments or business units may have their own governance, risk, and compliance processes, leading to siloed operations and inconsistencies in the overall scope.
+In many organizations, different departments or business units may have their own governance, risk, and compliance processes, leading to siloed operations and inconsistencies in the overall scope. - Limited resources

-- Limited resources: Defining and maintaining it can be resource-intensive, requiring dedicated personnel, specialized expertise, and significant time and effort.
+Defining and maintaining it can be resource-intensive, requiring dedicated personnel, specialized expertise, and significant time and effort. - Stakeholder alignment

 How to determine the appropriate scope for your organization